 Breast Reduction Surgery

-Women with very large, sagging breasts can have significant neck, back, and shoulder pain, as well as other symptoms.
+Women with very large, heavy, and sagging breasts can have significant neck, back, and shoulder pain, as well as other symptoms.
 Such patients find that breast reduction surgery at our Minneapolis, Minnesota practice greatly benefits their lives.
 Breast reduction patients not only experience relief from their symptoms, but also gain the ability to exercise more freely, wear better-fitting clothes, and enjoy an improved self-image.
 Of all the surgeries that plastic surgeons perform, breast reduction ranks among the highest in patient satisfaction.

 Candidates for Breast Reduction Surgery

 Adult patients of any age may have breast reduction surgery performed by our Minneapolis, Minnesota plastic surgeons; however, our doctors recommend waiting until after the breasts have fully developed to undergo this procedure.
 Women who have sagging breasts or drooping nipples but would like their breasts lifted and rejuvenated rather than reduced in size may be excellent candidates for breast lift surgery, which often utilizes the same breast-shaping incisions.

 You may be a good candidate for breast reduction if you have any of the following problems: